embabel/ragbot/README.md

 ### Prompt Templates

 Chatbot prompts are managed using Jinja templates rather than inline strings.
-This is best practice for chatbots because:
+This is best practice for chatbots
+because:

 - **Prompts grow complex**: Chatbots require detailed system prompts covering persona, guardrails, objectives, and behavior guidelines
 - **Separation of concerns**: Prompt engineering can evolve independently from Java code
 - **Reusability**: Common elements (guardrails, personas) can be shared across different chatbot configurations
 - **Configuration-driven**: Switch personas or objectives via `application.yml` without code changes

+#### Separating Voice from Objective

+The template system separates two concerns:

+- **Objective**: *What* the chatbot should accomplish - the task-specific instructions and domain expertise (e.g., analyzing legal documents, answering technical questions)
+- **Voice**: *How* the chatbot should communicate - the persona, tone, and style of responses (e.g., formal lawyer, Shakespearean, sarcastic)

+This separation allows mixing and matching.
+You could have a "legal" objective answered in the voice of Shakespeare, Monty Python, or a serious lawyer - without duplicating the legal analysis instructions in each persona template.

 #### Template Structure